 For some unknown reason I was wide awake last night, until 4 am.
 I wasn't even stressed, like I have been for weeks.
 I tried reading some more at 2 am.
 I stared at the most boring of all movies, at 3 am.
 Finally, I went back to bed at 4 and nodded off.
 Even then, I didn't blissfully dream.
 I dreamt that Don's alarm went off and then mine.
 In my dream I hollered at him to let me sleep, but he reminded me we had houseguests to entertain.

 When I later woke at 6 am, Don's alarm hadn't gone off yet.
 I was quite pleased to realize we had no guests coming.
-I was also relieved to know there were no important meetings on my schedule or a tennis match that needed to be won or young children that needed a mother's alert attention.
+I was also relieved to know there were no important meetings on my schedule or tennis matches that needed to be won or young children that needed a mother's alert attention.
 Insomnia is a whole lot easier to handle when you have a clear calendar.
 There's a lot of praying in this world and that is fine.
 I just didn't like it when all of a sudden people were graciously praying for ME!
 It made me feel like I was about to die or something.
 Besides, I'm just one of those people who likes helping others.
 I don't want to be the one who needs help.
 I remember fussing with my first grade teacher,when I wanted to button up the back of my paint smock, ALL BY MYSELFI!
 But I started to feel more comfortable when I realized people care and they offer their support in many ways.
 An elderly group I work with, suddenly wanted to be my "Prayer Warriors" and I grinned to picture them.
 My uncle asked if he could put me on his church prayer list and I was touched.
 I saw praying hand emojis on Facebook and they didn't look so silly anymore.
 My future daughter-in-law explained how her grandmother in Thailand was making beautiful flowers for a special Buddhist prayer offering in my honor.
 A Muslim woman I had never met, teared up when she heard I had cancer and she said she would pray for me.
 A friend of a friend wrote me an email.
 He is quadriplegic, but he offered me humor and support and ended with "God Bless and Blue Skies".
 A friend wrote on my Facebook, the word, Alhamdulillah , which I had to look up.
 It's an Arabic phrase meaning "Praise be to God" used by Muslims as well as Arabic-speaking Christians and Jews.

 So, yesterday I went for my Post-Op appointment.
 My cancer was suddenly being described as Stage 1, not 2!
 The tumor was smaller than they had predicted.
-Or did that tumor just get bombarded by all those well wishes from near and far... and those prayers from so many religious.
+Or did that tumor just get bombarded by all those well wishes from near and far... and those prayers from so many religions?
 That's a pretty nice thought!
 I expected to be sore at first.
 I brushed my teeth with my left hand.
 I found button down shirts to avoid the painful reminder of lymph node removal.
 (The tumor removal doesn't even bother me) But 11 days later, I'm still wincing when the car drives over a speed bump or when I try to chop vegetables or I lift an arm to blow- dry my hair...

 Then I remember I can walk.
 I'm not trying to carry a coffee mug with crutches.
 I'm not confined to the couch, hushing young children.
 I'm not lying flat, in throbbing pain.
 And most of all I am not enduring this for a lifetime.
 This soreness is a tiny reminder that I'm alive and healing.
 Every time I feel a zing or a zap of pain...
 I'm just going to announce (in the tone of my choosing) "Hallelujah...that hurt!"
 After a week of being cared for by my husband/nurse, Don...
 I had to give him up for a couple hours.
 It was time for Don to take care of his toe, that he injured hiking a couple months ago.
 He returned from the doctor with a missing toenail and fancy red bandage.
 I was sad that I couldn't be as good a nurse to him.
 I couldn't lift the water tub for his soaking.
 But I did make sure his foot was on a pillow and I brought him some tea!
 We laughed about his clown toe (when it wasn't hurting) and I went off on my first alone outing, 2 blocks away.
 I came back with some fancy toes, too.
 Its' sort of fun having someone to heal with!